EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 My name is `Emily Grace Seville`.
 I am a native russian speaker, open source contributor and I keen on administrating, scripting, creating sites and presentations.
 It’s my life.
 I like to automate routine tasks and not to do them manually.
 Today I have the following skills:

 - Administrating and scripting:
-  - Languages: Bash, Zsh, Python, Jq, Sed, Awk
+  - Languages: Bash, Zsh, Python, Emacs Lisp, Jq, Sed, Awk
   - Editors: Nano, Emacs
   - VCS tools: Git, GitHub
 - Creating sites and presentations: